cdr6934/art_portfolio/content/work/generative/not-art.md

 # Concept

 The idea behind these pieces was me sorting out my own thoughts about NFTs and art.
 There is so much to be said when money is a contributing factor.
+It is alluring and it is nice to know that individuals have an interest in the work that you do.
+But specifically they are interested in the long term effects that you provide with owning a piece of the art that you are collecting.

 I think I saw that the drive to make.. fueled by the money was something I needed to reconcile.
 I love the process of creating and when it started to merge at becoming so upset of not curated status on a project I was working on, well I ended up realizing I needed to step back and reconsider what it means.